SAN PHRA KAN

 San Phra Kan, a former Brahmin shrine, is located on the city island in the central area

-of Ayutthaya in Pratu Chai sub-district.
-On its north stands the
+of Ayutthaya in Pratu Chai Sub-district.
+On its north stands the City Pillar or

 In situ are newly built rectangular brick foundations indicating the former spot were the